-- Breakfast: Chicken biscuits with scrambled eggs, hash browns, oatmeal, and a fruit, granola, and yogurt bar.
+- Breakfast: make-your-own breakfast burritos with tortillas, scrambled eggs and sausage, cheese, and salsa, plus an oatmeal station and a fruit, granola, and yogurt bar.

 - Lunch: Italian day with cheese calzones, meatballs in alfredo sauce, and steamed vegetables, plus a full salad bar, chicken tortilla soup, and ice cream sandwiches for dessert.